John Moyer (comedian): Career

 In 2003, Halestorm Entertainment released The Home Teachers, the third LDS comedy by Kurt Hale.
 Like before, the movie was from a script co-written by Hale and Moyer.
 The Home Teachers was a critical and box office disappointment.
 Critics lambasted its use of slapstick humor and criticized what they perceived as a heavy-handed plot.
 The film also suffered from direct comparisons to Tommy Boy, a popular 1995 film starring Chris Farley, and David Spade, and Planes, Trains & Automobiles, a 1987 film directed by John Hughes.
 Many critics felt that The Home Teachers borrowed too much from these films, a concern one professional critic referred to as "verging on comedic plagiarism".
 The movie grossed $203,917 during its theatrical run, less than 17% the gross of The Singles Ward.

 After The Home Teachers, Moyer departed from Hale and to make his own LDS movie, Mobsters and Mormons.
 Halestorm Entertainment released Mobsters and Mormons in 2005.
 The movie grossed $409,604 in total box office revenues, approximately 33% the gross of The Singles Ward.

 Moyer has not directed another feature film.

 In 2007, Halestorm Entertainment released The Singles 2nd Ward, a straight-to-DVD sequel to the 2002 movie, co-written by Hale and Moyer.

 In 2011, Moyer produced The Real Life Singles Ward, a straight-to-DVD video documentary about LDS dating, produced on a budget of $3,100.

 In 2012, Moyer wrote and acted in Disjointed Custody, a four-minute movie directed by Christian Serge that was posted on YouTube.
 Moyer wrote the short script based on observations made during his own divorces.

 In 2012, John Moyer became a comedy hypnotist.

 Personal life

 In 2016, Moyer married Rachelle Joseph, Mrs. Utah 2003 and 1st Runner Up Mrs. America 2003.
+Years earlier, in 1991, John married Tracie L. Collins in Pitman, New Jersey.